Stuart Fleetwood

-Stuart Keith Wakley Fleetwood (born 23 April 1986) is a semi-professional footballer who plays as a striker for Cinderford Town.
+Stuart Keith Wakley Fleetwood (born 23 April 1986) is an English football manager and former professional footballer who played as a forward.
+He currently manages Melksham Town.

 Early life

 Fleetwood was born in Gloucester, Gloucestershire.
 As a youngster Fleetwood was a talented rugby union fly-half and was part of the Newent team that won the Gloucester Schools Cup.
 However he eventually decided that football was the better route after he scored 104 goals in one season for Newent youth.
 He qualifies to play for Wales due to his father Keith, who was born in St Mellons, Cardiff.

 Club career

 Cardiff City

 Fleetwood started his career at Cardiff City at the age of 12 when he joined the club's youth programme, and eventually made one first team appearance in two and a half seasons as a professional.
 On 3 October 2005 Fleetwood was involved in a car accident on his way back from a Cardiff reserve match against Hereford United along with fellow players Nicky Fish, Lloyd Jenkins and Anthony Taylor.
 The accident occurred on the A40 in Monmouth and all four players had to be cut out of the wreckage of their Vauxhall Corsa after being hit by an articulated lorry.
 He was later released with minor injuries.
 He fell out of favour with the club during the 2005–06 season and was placed on the transfer list by the club.
 Fleetwood was still suffering the psychological effects of his car crash earlier in the season and he was arrested near Ninian Park for drink-driving where he was found to have more than double the legal limit of alcohol in his blood; he was banned from driving for twenty months and fined £455.